kelseykm/vcard4/README.md

 # vcard4

-__vCard version 4.0 javascript library for creating or parsing vCards, with full implementation of RFC 6350__
+__vCard version 4.0 javascript library for creating or parsing vCards, with full implementation of RFC6350, along with RFC6350 extensions including RFC6474, RFC8605__

 For use in node or in the browser